Cloud-Schematics/iks-on-vpc-deploy-demo-ingress-app/README.md

 # Deploy Demo App

-These modules deploy a simple demo app to an IKS Cluster using either a [Cluster Ingress](./ingress) deployment.
+These modules deploy a simple demo app to an IKS Cluster using a [Cluster Ingress](./ingress) deployment.

 ## Ingress Deployment